toahabhuiyan01/TypeORM-Practice/README.md

-# Awesome Project Build with TypeORM
+# Practice TypeORM with TypeScript.

 Steps to run this project: